Recently, the American Diabetes Association added a post to their Facebook page that read:

 - Educate yourself.
 Start by understanding how sugar affects the body.
 Not only diabetics, but everyone.
 One of the first resources I recommend is “Why We Get Fat” by author Gary Taubes, and then “Low Carb, High Fat Food Revolution” by Andreas Eenfeldt, M.D.

 - You are your best advocate.
 You have to ask questions, do your own research, and make your own informed decisions.
 Never assume that any association, group, doctor, hospital, or other “authority” is infallible or puts your interests before their own.

-- Go here for diabetic friendly recipes that are healthful rather than harmful.
+- Go here and here for diabetic friendly recipes that are healthful rather than harmful.

 - Subscribe here for free to get future recipes, updates and more!

 We want to hear from you!

 Make sure to leave your feedback in the comment section below!